nilesoneil/portfolio/README.md

 ## Description

-_{A Webpage about Niles O'Neil, projects he's worked on, hobbies, a bit of background about him.
-The object of this webpage is to inform anyone about his goals, hobbies, and current coding abilities.}_
+_A Webpage about Niles O'Neil, projects he's worked on, hobbies, a bit of background about him.
+The object of this webpage is to inform anyone about his goals, hobbies, and current coding abilities._

 ## Setup/Installation Requirements